Shahidulla: 19th century

-By 1873, Douglas Forsyth was dispatched by the British on a diplomatic mission to Yakub Beg.
-The Forsyth Mission recognised Shahidullah as part of the "Khan's dominion", and placed the boundary between British Empire and Turkestan at Ak-tagh, south of the Suget Pass.
-(See Map 1) From this point on, the British officials began to reject Dogra claims to Shahidulla.
+Soon afterwards, Habibullah of Khotan was deposed by Yakub Beg, who took control of the entire Yarkand region (Kashgaria).
+He is also said to have stationed Kokandi troops at the fort in Shahidullah.
+In 1873, Douglas Forsyth was dispatched by the British on a diplomatic mission to Yakub Beg.
+The Forsyth Mission recognised Shahidullah as part of the "Khan's [Yakub Beg's] dominion", and placed the boundary of the British Empire at Ak-tagh, south of the Suget Pass.
+(See Map 1) From this time onwards, the British officials began to reject Dogra claims to Shahidulla.

 In 1877, Yakub Beg died and the Chinese reasserted their authority in Turkestan (renaming it as Xinjiang—"new dominion").
 They however stuck to their original posts (karawals) on the north side of the Kilian and Sanju passes, and showed no interest in occupying Shahidulla.
 As late as 1889, the Turdi Kol reported that Chinese officials told him that Shahidulla was "British territory".

-In 1889, Francis Younghusband, who was tasked with finding measures to counteract a potential Russian aggression in the area, proposed that the Chinese be encouraged to occupy all the no man's land between the British and Russian territories and serve as a buffer zone.
+In 1889, Francis Younghusband, who was tasked with finding measures to counteract a potential Russian advance in the area, proposed that the Chinese be encouraged to occupy all the no man's land between the British and Russian territories and serve as a buffer zone.
 This was agreed by the British administration, and the British envoy in Peking was instructed to discuss the matter with the Chinese government.
 Simultaneously, Younghusband was sent on a second mission to Yarkand to "induce" the Chinese officials to expand and fill out the no man's land.

-The means he used to induce them are not precisely known, but by the end of his mission, the Chinese officials showed a firm commitment to occupy Shahidulla, and even all the area up to the Karakoram Pass.
+The means which he used to induce them are not precisely known, but by the end of his mission, the Chinese officials showed a firm commitment to occupy Shahidulla, and even all the area up to the Karakoram Pass.

-It appears that they stationed troops at the Shahidulla fort during the summer months of 1890, but withdrew them during winter.
-Further in 1892, they knocked down the Shahidulla fort and built a new fort at Suget Karaul (36.3467°N 78.02564°E), about 10 km. southeast of Shahidulla, where the road from Suget Pass enters the Karakash Valley.
-Younghusband reported that the Chinese were asserting authority all the way to the Karakoram range, and the site was said to be the closest place to the range where grass and fuel were available.
+It appears that they stationed troops at the Shahidulla fort during the summer months of 1890, but the troops viewed this fort with distaste.
+In 1892, the Chinese knocked down the Shahidulla fort and built a new fort at Suget Karaul (36.3467°N 78.02564°E), about 10 km. southeast of Shahidulla closer to Suget Pass.
+Younghusband reported that the Chinese were asserting authority all the way to the Karakoram range, and described the site of the new fort as the closest place to the Karakoram range with the availability of grass and fuel.